Setting Up A Tinkering Space for Your Classroom

 “The long-term benefits of tinkering time are remarkable,” said Katy Scott, Education Technology Specialist at the Monterey Bay Aquarium in California.
 “In many ways, tinkering resembles inquiry-based learning, cooperative learning, and project-based learning, all of which have been proven to have long-term positive effects on student achievement and success.”

-Several studies in the science of learning have shown that hands-on experimentation through trial and error, helps children conceptualize ideas and enhances their understanding on how things work in much greater depth.
+Several studies in the science of learning have shown that hands-on experimentation through trial and error, helps children conceptualise ideas and enhances their understanding on how things work in much greater depth.
 By providing problem solving practice at a Tinkering space during investigation time, children are equipped with lifelong skills that can be used in all areas of learning.

 What You Need in a Classroom Tinkering Area